Torsion invariants of complexes of groups: Universal L2 -torsion

 Similarly, if $G$ is of determinant class, then we can define $\gr^{(2)}(X;G)$.
 However, since in this case $\detg A=1$ for any invertible $\zz G$ matrix, and therefore $\Wh(G) \subset \ker \det_{G}$, $\gr^{(2)}(X;G)$ is an equivariant homotopy invariant.

-If $G$ is $L^{2}$-acyclic, and satisfies the appropriate conditions, then by choosing a finite model for the classifying space and taking the universal cover we obtain $\gt^{(2)}_{u}(G)$, $\gt(G)$, and $\gr^{(2)}(G)$. \begin{remark} Conjecturally all groups are of determinant class.
+If $G$ is $L^{2}$-acyclic, and satisfies the appropriate conditions, then by choosing a finite model for the classifying space and taking the universal cover we obtain $\gt^{(2)}_{u}(G)$, $\gt(G)$, and $\gr^{(2)}(G)$.
+These invariants have been computed explicitly for certain classes of groups, see \cite{flt19} for a readable summary of previous computations. \begin{remark} Conjecturally all groups are of determinant class.
 The class of such groups is known to be very large, it contains all sofic groups~\cite{es05}, so in particular all residually finite groups.
 Also, conjecturally all torsion-free groups satisfy the Atiyah conjecture and have trivial $\Wh(G)$.
 The latter class is also known to be rather large, in particular it contains all CAT(0) groups~\cite{h93}.
 Comparatively, our knowledge about the Atiyah conjecture is rather limited. \end{remark}

-In the formulas below we will use multiplicative notation for $\gt^{(2)}_{u}(G)$ and $\gt$, and additive for $\gr^{(2)}$. \begin{Theorem} Let $G$ be a group acting on a contractible complex $Z$ with strict fundamental domain $(Q,\d Q)$, so that all nontrivial stabilizers are $L^2$-acyclic.
+In the formulas below we will use multiplicative notation for $\gt^{(2)}_{u}$ and $\gt$, and additive for $\gr^{(2)}$. \begin{Theorem} Let $G$ be a group acting on a contractible complex $Z$ with strict fundamental domain $(Q,\d Q)$, so that all nontrivial stabilizers are $L^2$-acyclic.
 Assume $G$ and all stabilizers have $\Wh = 1$, and assume that $\d Q$ is $\qq $-acyclic.
 Then

 If in addition $G$ is of determinant class, then